Alpkant/PyTorch-Tutorial/README.md

 4. **Generative Adversarial Network** = GAN training loop
 5. **Tensorboard** = How to monitor training and how to effectively use logger

 If you want to use GPU but don't have one.
 You can use the links below to run your code on Google Colab.
+To enable the GPU please click *Runtime ->  Change runtime type -> Hardware Accelarator -> GPU.*
+Then you can click connect and start to run your codes.
 1. [PyTorch Basic Ops.][1]
 2. [Basic Training Loop on Toy Datase][2]
 3. [Convolutional Neural Networks and Residual Connections][3]